 The importance of the first trimester

 You should take prenatal vitamins throughout your pregnancy.
 But they’re especially important to help fill nutrition gaps during the first trimester.
-Keep in mind that a pregnant woman needs a higher amount of nutrients than a non-pregnant woman of the same age.
+Keep in mind a pregnant woman needs a higher amount of nutrients than a non-pregnant woman of the same age.

 How long to take prenatal vitamins